-If you are a foreign resident, you are subject to CGT if a CGT event happens on or after 12 December 2006 to a CGT asset that is 'taxable Australian property'.
-There are specific rules where the CGT asset is a share or right acquired under an employee share scheme and you are or have been a temporary resident (see the fact sheet Foreign income exemption for temporary residents - employee share schemes on our website).
+If you are a foreign resident, you are subject to CGT if a CGT event happens to a CGT asset that is 'taxable Australian property'.
+There are specific rules where the CGT asset is a share or right acquired under an employee share scheme and you are or have been a temporary resident (see the fact sheet Foreign income exemption for temporary residents - employee share schemes available only on our website).